deedy5/primp/README.md

         headers (Optional[Dict[str, str]]): A map of HTTP headers to send with the request.
 Default is None. content (Optional[bytes]): The content to send in the request body as bytes.
 Default is None. data (Optional[Dict[str, str]]): The form data to send in the request body.
+Default is None. json (Any): A JSON serializable object to send in the request body.
 Default is None. files (Optional[Dict[str, str]]): A map of file fields to file paths to be sent as multipart/form-data.
 Default is None. auth (Optional[Tuple[str, Optional[str]]]): A tuple containing the username and an optional password for basic authentication.
 Default is None.